Gy-Hu/pyIC3/experiment/report.md

 ## Benchmark Source Paths

-All benchmarks are sourced from the mc-benchmark repository.
+All benchmarks are sourced from the [mc-benchmark](https://github.com/gipsyh/mc-benchmark) repository.
+Working copies (with regenerated `.aag` / `.map` and patched sources where needed) live in `experiment/blocksys_benchmarks/` and are the canonical inputs for everything in this report.
+The absolute paths below point to the upstream snapshot used during preparation, kept for provenance.

 ### Safety Benchmarks (12)